 Facilitation Event Reflection Worksheet

 One Strategic Planning process involving Vision, Contradictions, Strategies and Implementation workshops.
-Include plans and documentation of the group’s results.
-It is important to document your facilitation of each of the steps in the ToP Participatory Strategic Planning process which may happen in more than one strategic planning event.
-Include the Facilitation Event Reflection Worksheet for each of the events. (can be part of the One Complete Substantial Project, listed as 1, above)
+Include your facilitation design and documentation of the group’s results.
+It is important to document your facilitation of each of the steps in the ToP Participatory Strategic Planning process.
+If you are using multiple strategic planning events to demonstrate your mastery of the complete strategic planning process, . include the full design and Facilitation Event Reflection Worksheet for each of the events.
+(Your strategic planning example can be part of the One Complete Substantial Project, listed as 1, above) may need additional editorial work here

-Three Focused Conversation plans, for different situations, with Facilitation Event Reflection Worksheets (can be part of Project or Strategic Planning documentation)
+Three Focused Conversation designs, for different situations, with Facilitation Event Reflection Worksheets (can be part of Project or Strategic Planning documentation)

-Three Consensus Workshop plans, for different situations, including documentation of the group’s results and Facilitation Event Reflection Worksheets (can be part of Project or Strategic Planning documentation)
+Three Consensus Workshop designs, for different situations, including documentation of the group’s results and Facilitation Event Reflection Worksheets (can be part of Project or Strategic Planning documentation)

 A design for a small group (less than 10 people) with a Facilitation Event Reflection Worksheet (can be part of another documentation)